MaximilianFranz/hics/CONFIGURE.md

 }
 ```

 The platforms specified in the `platforms.json` depend on your system.
 There are four supported platform types: `CPU, GPU, CL_CPU, FPGA`.
 GPU and CL_CPU platforms are implemented via OpenCL.
-To check availability run the `clinfo` command.
+To check availability run the `clinfo` command (run `apt-get install clinfo` if the command is not available).
 The FPGA obviously needs to run on an FPGA board.
 But except for the type the configuration of a platform is the same.

 ### Attributes:
  - type: 				as described above